Welcome to the Chatham-Kent Black Historical Society & Black Mecca Museum

 In the early 1800’s Black families settled along McGregor’s Creek in the tiny town of Chatham, then known as “the Forks”.
 The Village soon became a haven for runaway slaves and by 1850, its population was 1/3 Black.

 Once here, Blacks in Chatham thrived in business, education, medicine, sport, and literary and cultural arts.
-News of their success attracted Blacks to the area from across North America.
+News of their success attracted Black people to the area from across North America.

-The history of Blacks in early Chatham is not only of local significance; the years of Black contribution and participation in Southwestern Ontario left a fundamental impression on the national landscape.
+The history of Black people in early Chatham is not only of local significance; the years of Black contribution and participation in Southwestern Ontario left a fundamental impression on the national landscape.